 On September 10, 2013, Comcast established the Master Trust to manage the assets of a number of Comcast and NBCUniversal Media, LLC ("NBCUniversal") defined contribution plans.
-The Trustee was appointed by Comcast to hold, administer, and invest the assets of the Master Trust.
+The Trustee was appointed by Comcast to hold, administer and invest the assets of the Master Trust.
 Effective January 14, 2015, Spectacor became a participating plan within the Master Trust and the related investment assets were transferred to the Master Trust.
-As of December 31, 2015, the Master Trust includes the investment assets of the Comcast Corporation Retirement-Investment Plan, NBCUniversal Capital Accumulation Plan, Leisure Arts, Inc. 401(k) Savings Plan and the Plan.
+As of December 31, 2016, the Master Trust includes the investment assets of the Plan, Comcast Corporation Retirement-Investment Plan, NBCUniversal Capital Accumulation Plan, Leisure Arts, Inc. 401(k) Savings Plan, and Universal Orlando 401(k) Retirement Plan ("UO"), which effective October 3, 2016 became a participating plan within the Master Trust and the related UO investment assets were transferred to the Master Trust.
 Each of the plans in the Master Trust maintains a segregated asset portfolio within the Master Trust.
 Investment income, realized gains (losses) on sales of investments, unrealized appreciation (depreciation) of investments, other receipts, other disbursements and administrative expenses are allocated to the segregated asset portfolios within the Master Trust.
-In accordance with U.S. GAAP, the net change in value from participation in the Master Trust is reported as one line item in the Statement of Changes in Net Assets Available for Benefits and the Plan's interest in the Master Trust is reported as a single line item in the Statements of Net Assets Available for Benefits.
+In accordance with GAAP, the net change in value from participation in the Master Trust is reported as one line item in the Statement of Changes in Net Assets Available for Benefits and the Plan's interest in the Master Trust is reported as a single line item in the Statements of Net Assets Available for Benefits.